6BD-org/Janiva/README.md

 ## Primitive
-JSONX primitives are
+Janiva primitives are
 - number
 - string
 - boolean

-a primitive itself is a JSONX program
+a primitive itself is a Janiva program

 ## Object
 Object composes of attributes where keys are strings and values are